Get started

 web

-Spins up a webserver for controlling the tailscaled daemon, where the CLI or a native app is not practical (such as on NAS devices).
+Start a web server for controlling the tailscaled daemon.
+Starting a web server is useful when the CLI or a native app is impractical (such as on NAS devices).

 tailscale web [flags]